proompteng

 CLI quick reference

-The temporal-bun CLI is available through bunx temporal-bun <command> once the package is installed.
+The temporal-bun CLI is available through bunx @proompteng/temporal-bun-sdk <command> before installation, or bunx temporal-bun <command> inside a project that already depends on the package.

 • init [directory] [--force] - scaffold a Bun worker project with example workflows, activities, Dockerfile, and scripts.